All Episodes

 Oh, really?

-It didn't, obviously it didn't, because I was interrupted.
+Obviously, it didn't because I was interrupted.

-But I got the point across all right.
+But I got the point across, all right.

 I see.